-In Bali everyone has a friend or a Banjar (local community) brother or sister that wants to help out (and thereby get work).
+In Bali everyone has a friend or relative that wants to help out (and thereby get work).
 Word of mouth among local neighbors is part of the cooperative fabric that makes Bali unique.
 It may have all started by sharing the water that flows from your neighbor’s rice field, to yours, and then to the next neighbor downhill.
 The system requires that no one should have too much water, or too little.

 Regardless, once you need something done there will be a friend of a friend who will arrive to help you.

 And most of the time their fees will be reasonable, accompanied by a gracious attitude.